Clearinghouse Downgrades: What you Need To Know

 Clearinghouse Downgrades to impact 180,000 drivers

-Next week, almost 180,000 former truck drivers will lose their commercial driving privileges via a Clearinghouse Downgrade.
-Let’s review how this may impact your fleet.
+Almost 180,000 former truck drivers recently lost their commercial driving privileges via a Clearinghouse Downgrade.
+Let’s review how this may have impacted your fleet.

-TL;DR, this should really be a non-event for your fleet and for the industry at large.
+TL;DR, this should really have been a non-event for your fleet and for the industry at large.
 Don’t worry about the hype over this in the press.

 None of your drivers should have a “Prohibited” status in Drug and Alcohol Clearinghouse violation and this downgrade event only applies to these drivers.